akostrik/stage_telegram_python/README.md

 Telegram is an application similar to WhatApp, Viber, Signal, etc. Its particularities are that it has a lot of channels on different subjects (chiefly in Russian) with little censorship.
 A Telegram channel is a one-way broadcast tool.

 ## Why an application like this
+The technologies has been always influenced greatly the social relations.
+In particular, the present-day computer science is an exceptional tool for cooperation and organisation.

 ## The methodology
 The metodogy applicated was close to the [agile practices](https://en.wikipedia.org/wiki/Agile_software_development) which include requirements discovery and solutions improvement through self-organizing and cross-functional teams with the users, except that, the projet being a litle one, both the developpers team and the users were represented by myself only.